dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 ## Installation and usage of the plugin

-Please see [plugin page](https://www.dataiku.com/dss/plugins/info/forecast.html) on Dataiku's website for installation.
+Please see our [official plugin page](https://www.dataiku.com/dss/plugins/info/forecast.html) for installation.

 Note that the plugin uses an R code environment so R must be installed and integrated with Dataiku on your machine (version 3.5.0 or above).
 Anaconda R is not supported.
 It also requires a recent Dataiku DSS version, at least 5.0.5.